DrakeFruit/sbox-public-linux-docker/README.md

 - Registry, DLLs, and winetricks packages

 Docker isolates this Windows emulation mess so it doesn't pollute your system.
 The alternative is configuring Wine manually (which often fails with cryptic errors).

-## Troubleshooting

-**Case-sensitive filesystem issues:** If you have both `code` and `Code` folders (common on Linux), the script automatically removes the lowercase duplicate to prevent compilation errors.